TRaSH-Guides/Guides/docs/Plex/what-does-my-media-player-support.md

 #### How to make use of Audio Formats for Sonarr

-At the moment, we've decided not to add `Audio Advanced` Custom Formats to the WEB profile.
+At the moment, we've decided not to add `Audio Formats` Custom Formats to the WEB profile.
 You will hardly find HD audio with WEB-DL (Most newer WEBDL will have Atmos).
 If you also want HD audio formats, we would suggest going for Remuxes.

 --8<-- "includes/support.md"